-(ii) Deliberately submit to the NRC or Department information known to be materially incomplete or inaccurate.
+(ii) Deliberately submit to the Department, a licensee, an applicant, or a licensee's or applicant's contractor or subcontractor information known to be materially incomplete or inaccurate.

-(b) The Department may bring an enforcement action against any person who violates subparagraphs (a)(i) or (a)(ii) of this section.
+(b) The Department may bring an enforcement action against any person who violates subparagraphs (a)(i) or (a)(ii) of this section, per Chapter 2 of these rules.